Holidoit Logo

 Cernobbio

-Cernobbio is just a short distance from Como and is most famous for its beautiful villas, among which are Villa Erba, an important conference center, the 16th-century Villa Este, now a luxury hotel, Villa Bernasconi, in Art Nouveau style, and Villa Pizzo.
-The center, with the beautiful Piazza Risorgimento, and the lakefront are also ideal for weekend strolls.
+Cernobbio is located just a stone's throw from Como and è famous especially for its beautiful villas including Villa Erba, an important conference center, the 16th century Villa Este, now a luxurious hotel, Villa Bernasconi, in Art Nouveau style, and Villa Pizzo.
+The center, with the beautiful Piazza Risorgimento, and the lakefront are also ideal for weekend walks.

 Villa Erba in Cernobbio